 The role of the President and, by implication, any senator chairing the Senate, is to maintain order (standing order 184(1)).

-When chairing the Senate, the Deputy President or a temporary chairman of committees has all the powers of the President to maintain order, which includes the power to make rulings.
+When chairing the Senate, the Deputy President or a temporary chair of committees has all the powers of the President to maintain order, which includes the power to make rulings.
 They may also refer matters to the President.

 If the President rises during a debate, any senator speaking or seeking the call must sit down and the Senate must be silent so that the President may be heard without interruption (standing order 184(2)).
 When the President is putting a question, senators must not walk out of or across the chamber (standing order 184(3)).
 These rules reinforce the authority of the chair and the requirement for senators to defer to the authority of the chair.